Are Timothée Chalamet and Luca Guadagnino looking to profit off Armie Hammer’s controversy? Or, is it simply a coincidence?

 Finally, Elizabeth Chambers commented on the entire situation for the first time after hearing of Timothée Chalamet and Luca Guadagnino’s upcoming project.
 After hearing of their plans of a cannibalism-themed movie, she simply wrote on Instagram, “No. Words.”

 Honestly, there’s no way Timothée Chalamet and Luca Guadagnino’s involvement in this project is a coincidence.
 It’s just too unlikely.
-With that, this entire situation is a gross idea.
-That’s with taking into consideration the project’s creation on the back of a former colleague’s burning career, the abuses of women, and the production’s meta circumstances around cannibalism.

 This article’s last note is the opinion of one contributing writer and not that of Instinct Magazine or other contributing writers.